 If you can't come up with a 20% down payment, your lender will likely require you to buy "Private Mortgage Insurance," or PMI, until your equity in the home rises.
 This is for the lender's benefit, not yours; it reimburses the lender if you default (can't pay your mortgage).
 Typical PMI premiums are, according to Bankrate.com, between .55% and 2.25% of the original loan amount, annually.
 They must be paid with your mortgage check each month.

-The amount you must pay to your local government in property taxes depends entirely on the state you live in – but it tends to run into the tens of thousands of dollars each year.
+The amount you must pay to your local government in property taxes depends entirely on the state you live in.
+It tends, however, to run into the tens of thousands of dollars each year.
 (See state-by-state data collected by the Tax Foundation.)
-This can be a shocker if you don’t plan ahead (or if your lender doesn’t’ require you to pay this along with your mortgage payment).
+This can be a shocker if you don't plan ahead (or if your lender doesn't require you to pay this along with your mortgage payment).

 Fortunately, the bulk of these amounts are deductible from your federal income taxes.

 You wouldn't want to go without insurance in case your home is damaged or destroyed by such things as fire, vandals, or other unpleasant surprises.
 What's more, your lender probably won't allow you to go without homeowners' insurance.
 (It wants its collateral fully protected.)

-Average annual premiums range between around $530 and $2,000, according to the Insurance Information Institute.
+Average annual premiums range widely, from between around $576 to close to $2,000, according to Value Penguin.
 The exact amount depends on the state you live in and your home’s features and level of risk.
 With increasing natural disasters, homes in some states are becoming prohibitively expensive to insure.